MAKaminski/real-estate-investment-analysis/README.md

 This is a comprehensive automated real estate underwriting system that implements exact Google Sheets formulas and calculation methodology.
 The system provides complete property analysis, scenario modeling, optimization recommendations, and risk assessment for real estate investment decisions.

+**Primary Goal**: Ingest data in real-time or once daily, and identify the top deals for clients based on their specific goals (total return, cash on cash return, etc.).

 ## Features

 ### 🏠 **Automated Underwriting Engine**